The walk, coast path south Finistère (GR34)

 A superb stretch of granite outcrops lead you to Nevez's other beaches with names (Plage de Tahiti) that they really live up to.

-Sarah saw an osprey over one of the ponds on 1st November this year.
+Sarah watched an osprey for over half an hour quartering one of the ponds on 1st November this year (2017).

 You will be camping very close to the beach and the last of the ponds.
 When we last stayed here the only intrusion was the sound of frogs.